Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Example 4: Estimating an Average Risk Difference with Possible Exposure Misclassification

 \section{Example 4: Estimating an Average Risk Difference with Possible Exposure Misclassification}

 Our final, and most complex, example blends elements of Examples 2 and 3.
-As per Example 2, say we are interested in properties of the joint distribution of $(C,X,Y)$, where $C$ is a binary confounding variable, $X$ is a binary exposure variable, and $Y$ is a binary outcome variable.
-Also as per Example 2, the target of inference is presumed to be the average risk difference, $\psi=E\{Pr(Y=1|X=1,C) - Pr(Y=1|X=0,C)\}$.
+As per Example 2, consider the joint distribution of $(C,X,Y)$, where $C$ is a binary confounding variable, $X$ is a binary exposure variable, and $Y$ is a binary outcome variable.
+The target of inference is again presumed to be the average risk difference, $\psi=E\{Pr(Y=1|X=1,C) - Pr(Y=1|X=0,C)\}$.
 However, the exposure $X$ may be subject to misclassification.
-Hence the observable variables are $(C,X^{*},Y)$, where the surrogate $X^{*}$ may differ from the exposure of interest, $X$.
+Hence the observable variables are $(C,X^{*},Y)$, where the surrogate exposure $X^{*}$ may differ from $X$.
 We confine attention to a simple form of exposure misclassification.
 We take it as known that the misclassification is nondifferential, in the sense that $X^{*}$ is conditionally independent of $(C,Y)$ given $X$.
-And we also take it as known that $Pr(X^{*}=0|X=0)=1$, i.e., the classification scheme has perfect {\em specificity}.
+Moreover, we presume $Pr(X^{*}=0|X=0)=1$, i.e., the classification scheme has perfect {\em specificity}.
 However, the {\em sensitivity}, $\lambda = Pr(X^{*}=1|X=1)$, may be less than one.
-Some recent work on Bayesian inference in problems with ``unidirectional'' misclassification of this form includes \citet{Xia2016, xia2018bayesian}.
+Some recent work on ``unidirectional'' misclassification of this form includes \citet{Xia2016, xia2018bayesian}.